john-maidbot/point_cloud_transport_plugins/plugin_template/README.md

             This plugin decompresses a CompressedPointCloud2 topic, also using turtles.
 ```

 Do you see your plugin?
-If not, please look back through these instructions and through the plugin code to verify you replaced all the instances of **template** with **goblin** and that the `CMakeLists.txt` and `package.xm`l files are up to date w.r.t. file naming and any dependencies you have added.
+If not, please look back through these instructions and through the plugin code to verify you replaced all the instances of **template** with **goblin** and that the `CMakeLists.txt` and `package.xml` files are up to date w.r.t. file naming and any dependencies you have added.

 Support
 =======